polyrhythm-project/polyrhythm-maps/timeline/README.md

 # Timeline Map

 This map is meant to show the locations of where certain works premiered over time.
-The original interactive maps included features that allowed the user to filter the data by:

-- Works title
+All metadata is availble on FDS_Metadata_1900DS_ArcGIS_18May2019_master (https://docs.google.com/spreadsheets/d/17rjKQ3lXJHEHAcDfOXTDNX5a0A_jVqwokcaqhd3Ddng/edit?usp=sharing)

+Metadata points for this map include:

-- Composer
+- Composer Name
+- Work Title
-- Genre
+- Genre (Sub-genre)
+- Date of Composition
+- Date of Premiere
+- Location of Premiere: Venue, City, Country
+- Date of Publication
-- Time range
+- Corpus Examples

+NOTES:

+- In cases where the venue in unknown, use "unknown" and use gocoding for city
+- Corpus Examples are listed anbd associated with links to website example pages (https://polyrhythm.humdrum.org/)

 The timeline feature allowed users to "play" the map to show locations highlight in the map automatically as the slider moved through time.